rsvaliveti/starter-hugo-academic/content/work/index.md

               top-down view of DTN-X networks, and contains an in-depth coverage of these
               aspects: Layers (i.e. SignalsFormats), Adaptations, OTN atomic function realization, and Defect propagation.
-This document is used as the basis to derive requirements for the ASICsFPGAs.
+This document is used as the basis to derive requirements for the ASICs/FPGAs.
             * Developed DTN Network Element requirements for these areas: GMPLS, L1VPN, Datapath recovery (protection, and restoration).
         - title: System Architect